wintercms/wn-pwnedpasswords-plugin/README.md

 # Installation

-To install from the [Marketplace](https://octobercms.com/plugin/luketowers-pwnedpasswords), click on the "Add to Project" button and then select the project you wish to add it to before updating the project to pull in the plugin.
+To install from the [Marketplace](https://wintercms.com/plugin/winter-pwnedpasswords), click on the "Add to Project" button and then select the project you wish to add it to before updating the project to pull in the plugin.

-To install from the backend, go to **Settings -> Updates & Plugins -> Install Plugins** and then search for `LukeTowers.PwnedPasswords`.
+To install from the backend, go to **Settings -> Updates & Plugins -> Install Plugins** and then search for `Winter.PwnedPasswords`.

-To install from [the repository](https://github.com/luketowers/oc-pwnedpasswords-plugin), clone it into **plugins/luketowers/pwnedpasswords** and then run `composer update` from your project root in order to pull in the dependencies.
+To install from [the repository](https://github.com/wintercms/wn-pwnedpasswords-plugin), clone it into **plugins/winter/pwnedpasswords** and then run `composer update` from your project root in order to pull in the dependencies.

-To install it with Composer, run `composer require luketowers/oc-pwnedpasswords-plugin` from your project root.
+To install it with Composer, run `composer require winter/wn-pwnedpasswords-plugin` from your project root.

 # Documentation